Stephanie Flanders, born 5 August 1968, is former BBC economics editor.

 Stephanie has been a reporter at the New York Times (2001), a speech writer and senior advisor to the US Treasury Secretary (1997-2001), and a Financial Times leader-writer and columnist (1993-7).

 She became BBC economics editor in April 2008, replacing Evan Davis who moved over to Radio 4.

 She has won numerous awards, including the 2010 Harold Wincott Award for online journalism.

 She lives in West London with her partner John Arlidge and have a son, born in 2006, and a daughter, born in 2008.

-Rebecca Williams is a presenter and reporter for Sky News.
-She was previously a reporter for BBC News.
+Rebecca Williams is a presenter and reporter for Sky Sports News.
+She was previously a reporter for Sky News and BBC News.
 Follow Rebecca on Twitter

 Paul Mason is an English journalist and broadcaster.
 He was Culture and Digital Editor of Channel 4 News, becoming the programme’s Economics Editor on 1 June 2014, a post he formerly held on BBC2’s Newsnight programme.
 He is the author… Read more

 Clare Fallon is North of England correspondent for Channel 4 News.
 She formerly worked for ITV Granada Reports, BBC News and Sky News and is a RTS award-winning journalist.